plumvillage/newsletter/src/2024/en/articles/br-duc-niem--plum-village-and-the-art-of-saving-the-planet.md

 I have not been involved in creating the ZASP course, so autumn 2023 was my first time of seeing and experiencing the course.
 What struck me immediately at the beginning was the beauty and elegance of the beginning of each video – scenes of majestic mountains with snow, green bamboo swaying in the wind and the gentle rising of the sea that flowed harmoniously with the beautiful sounds of the violin and cello.
 It helped me to instantly touch stillness, peace and the wonders of life – the bells of mindfulness of Mother Earth that are calling us to stop and look deeply.

 Another thing I noticed was the high quality of the videos and short teachings by the various Dharma teachers – they went straight to the heart of the matter, sharing concisely and concretely relevant insights and practices with vivid examples from their own lives.
-One video that directly spoke to me was when Brother Phap Dung shared about the meditator, the artist and the warrior and how we can cultivate these energies in our lives.
+One video that directly spoke to me was when Br.
+Phap Dung shared about the meditator, the artist and the warrior and how we can cultivate these energies in our lives.
 I realized that it would be beneficial for me to allow the artist in me to manifest more, e. g. by playing music sometimes, so that the creative and joyful side of me can flourish more and balance the more serious analytical mind of mine.

 <div class="removeIndentInFollowingElem"></div>